Gangster (2016 film)

-Gangster is an Indian Bengali language action thriller film directed by Birsa Dasgupta under the banner of Shree Venkatesh Films.
+Gangster is a 2016 Indian Bengali language action thriller film directed by Birsa Dasgupta under the banner of Shree Venkatesh Films.
 The film stars debutant Yash Dasgupta with Mimi Chakraborty in leading roles.
-The film is a romantic thriller where Yash plays the role of a Gangster.
+The film is an action thriller where Yash plays the role of a Gangster.
 The film has been shot in Istanbul, Turkey.
-The film released on 7 October 2016.
+The film was released on 7 October 2016.